Estimated reading time: 15 minutes

 Drone Racing is actually a sport now, where tournaments are held every year, with millions of prizes to be won.

-Sectors such as architecture, 3D modeling, filming, and photography are also areas where drone pilots can also venture into.
+Sectors such as architecture, 3D modeling, filming, and photography are also areas where drone pilots can venture into.

 If you’re a farmer, you can buy a drone to help you monitor your farm and obtain vital data regarding your crops.
 This will be important in maximizing the crop yield.